-One of the most helpful things you can do to simplify your life in 2019, especially your financial one, is by downloading an app like Personal Capital.
+One of the most helpful things you can do to simplify your life, especially your financial one, is by downloading an app like Personal Capital.

 Personal Capital allows you to aggregate your financial accounts so that you can easily see your financial situation.
 You can connect accounts, such as your mortgage, bank accounts, credit card accounts, investment accounts, retirement accounts, and more.
 Plus, it is FREE.